alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 There are many skills outside of direct research that will help you with your research.

 For example, software engineering.
-Industry will teach you more software engineering.
+Industry will teach you how to write better code.
 If you don't do code reviews or write unit tests, your code isn't getting checked into the repository.
 Even if no one teaches you good code habits, you're embedded in a company with non-researcher SWEs and will naturally acquire good habits through osmosis.

 Better coding will make you a better researcher.
-Most PhD programs don't teach software engineering, nor these coding polices.
-I understand why, but...okay, I'm going to rant for a bit.
+Most PhD programs don't teach software engineering or best practices.
+I understand why, you're supposed to learn it in undergrad, but...okay, I'm going to rant for a bit.
 Pardon the side track.

 Research code is, as a rule, not very good.
 I used to think this was fine and even desirable.
 I no longer think this is true.